 Breed: Cob type

 Mellissa enjoys turning her hoofs to any job.
-She came to us from Ireland as a 16 year old where she mainly hunted (meaning lots of cross country work).
+She came to us from Ireland as a 6 year old where she mainly hunted.
 Since being with us she has learnt more about work in the school, show jumping and has now competed in dressage at Hickstead.
 She has also earned a place in our successful Quadrille team.

 She is a willing horse and loves to work.
-On the yard she is kind and easy in every way.
-As with many cob type ponies, she’s built very solidly and moves with determination!
+During her time here she has been trained to Advanced Medium dressage so is fun for the more advanced riders.
 She has a black coat with a big wide blaze all the way down to her nose.

 About the Cob